 Community Engagement Grants are part of the Grants Program that SJRI has developed to support Affiliated Members in their transdisciplinary social justice research.
 SJRI Community Engagement Grants are for up to $4,000 in funding each, with a total of $12,000 allocated to this type of grant for the Spring 2020 competition.

-There are two competitions for funding each year (in March and November).
+There are two competitions for funding each year (in Spring and Fall).